andri77/gemini-cli-automation/README.md

 - **Pages:** The pages are the actual web pages of the application under test.

 The tests use the page objects to interact with the pages and assert the expected behavior.
 This separation of concerns makes the tests more robust and easier to maintain.

+## API Tests

+The API tests are written using the `requests` library.
+They send requests to the API endpoints and assert the responses.

+## Mock API Generator

+The Mock API generator is a simple tool that can be used to generate mock APIs for testing purposes.
+It can generate mock responses for GET, POST, PUT, and DELETE requests.